 by Stephanie Margolis, R.D.

 When it comes to exercise and nutrition, it can be hard to find the balance that works for you.
-Typically, we talk about how to increase your nutrition or add minutes to your movement.
-However, it is possible to take it too far leading to overtraining your body or not fueling enough – this leads to negative physical and physiologic impacts.
+Typically, we talk about how to optimize your nutrition or add minutes to your movement.
+However, it is possible to take it too far leading to overtraining your body or not fueling enough—this leads to negative physical and physiologic impacts.
 We are going to take a closer look at the effect these behaviors can have on your body and why it is important to find the balance that works for you.

+But aren’t you the dietitian?
 Right, and you may be wondering why I’m talking about exercise, but it actually goes hand in hand with the way we eat.
-If you are suffering from signs of overtraining the way you eat can really help in your recovery.
+If you are suffering from signs of overtraining, the way you eat can really help in your recovery.
 The biggest thing is to be sure you are fueling your body.
-By getting enough to eat and meeting your fluid requirements you are allowing your body to recover.
+By getting enough to eat and meeting your fluid requirements, you are allowing your body to recover.
 You also want to be eating in a way that your nutrition compliments your fitness routine.
 This means timing your meals around your workouts, refueling with the right amount of protein and carbs, and hydrating so you get the most out of your workout.

 As with exercise, too much of a good thing can cover your food too.
 This means trying to eat too clean, scrutinizing everything you put in your body, or limiting your intake because you have a list of rules.
 In a clinical sense, this is referred to as orthorexia or the extreme fixation on food for its health benefit.
 Some common signs of orthorexia include: